PBSA/StreamersEdge/README.md

 # StreamersEdge

+## API Documentation

+You can find API documentation here - [/docs/api.md](/docs/api.md)

+Also you can build the HTML version of documentation.
+Just run npm run `build:apidoc` and documentation will be built into `apidoc` folder.

 ## Development

 For development you can use nodemon.
 Clone this project into your folder and run the following commands to run the backend: